DaBovz/SAT_SeatFinder/README.md

 DISCLAIMER:
 This project is not affiliated with or endorsed by the College Board, which owns the SAT trademark.
 This tool is for educational and personal use only.

-SAT_SeatFinder is a Python-based application to quickly find available and nearby SAT testing seats.
+SAT_SeatFinder is a Python-based script to quickly find available and nearby SAT testing seats.
 It is optimized for mobile use and supports iOS widgets via Python mobile IDEs like Pyto.

 Usage:
 Download the script: satcenterfinder.py